microsoft/maro/docs/source/scenarios/ecr.md

 - `None`, which means do nothing.
 - A valid `Action` instance, including:
-  - **vessel_idx**: (int) The id of the vessel/operation object of the port/agent.
+  - **vessel_idx** (int): The id of the vessel/operation object of the port/agent.
-  - **port_idx**: (int) The id of the port/agent that take this action.
+  - **port_idx** (int): The id of the port/agent that take this action.
-  - **quantity**: (int) The sign of this value denotes different meanings:
+  - **quantity** (int): The sign of this value denotes different meanings:
     - Positive quantity means discharging empty containers from vessel to port.
     - Negative quantity means loading empty containers from port to vessel.

 ### Example

-Here we will show you a simple example of interaction the environment with random actions, we hope this could help you learn how how to use the environment interfaces:
+Here we will show you a simple example of interaction with the environment in random mode, we hope this could help you learn how to use the environment interfaces:

 ```python
 from maro.simulator import Env